Songs of Her's: Release and reception

 Songs of Her's was officially released on 12 May 2017 to positive reviews from critics.
 In a four-star review, Will Fitzpatrick of The Skinny compared the album's sound positively to that of Mac DeMarco.
 Hassan Anderson of London in Stereo also compared the group's sound to DeMarco and to Frank Ocean, singling out new tracks "You Don't Know This Guy", "Medieval", and "Cool With You" as standouts.
+The Line of Best Fit praised the song "Marcel" which they described as a "tropical track", and they said that Her's kept their usual foundation of jangle pop while adding Hawaiian instruments.

 Track listing

 All music and lyrics by Her's.